xADDBx/RandomThings/README.md

   * **Or** replace every reference to the variable in the .csproj file with the path.
 I don't really recommend doing that.
 * Now you should be able to build the project without problems.
 If you still encounter trouble please contact me on Discord or create a GitHub issue.

+# v0.2.2
+* Added Sliders to multiply import capacity for specific item types or in general.
 # v0.2.1
 * Added Sliders to multiply loot for specific item types.
 * The max stack size of the new Crates will now also be modified.